woman taking a true break in a skii lodge instead of working on vacation

 Pressure to Justify Vacation

 For women in high-powered roles, there’s often a subconscious need to “earn” their vacation by being available even while on it or by making up for it with more work afterward.
 This can lead to never feeling truly “off,” which only adds to the exhaustion that a vacation should relieve.
-Embracing that rest is as necessary as work itself is a mindset shift that can ease the pressure to constantly justify or explain taking a break.
+Embracing that rest is as necessary as work itself is a mindset shift that can ease the pressure to justify or explain taking a break constantly.
 We promise, your future self will thank you for actually using your Airbnb’s Wi Fi to watch movies instead of writing reports or emailing clients on your laptop.

 Fear of Falling Behind